bmeurant/technical-docs/software-architecture/architectural-principles/twelve-factor-app.md

 1.  **Config files for defaults**: A configuration file (`application.yml`, `appsettings.json`) is included in the build.
 It contains non-sensitive default values that do not change between environments (e.g., thread pool settings, default routes).

-2.  **Overrides via the environment**: Any configuration that varies between environments (database credentials, API keys) or is sensitive (secrets) must be supplied via the environment, thereby overriding the default values.
+2.  **Overrides via the environment**: Any configuration that varies between environments ([[software-architecture/databases/|database]] credentials, API keys) or is sensitive (secrets) must be supplied via the environment, thereby overriding the default values.
 Modern frameworks like Spring Boot or ASP.NET Core handle this priority natively.

 This approach is made possible and secure by ecosystem tools that externalize configuration and secret management: